Nanssss/ir-pc/README.md

 ## 👏 BRAVO 👏

+Once you completed the Python file according to your needs, you can control your PC using an IR-remote!

 That's it!
-You now have a smart TV!
+Connect your PC to a TV and you now have a smart TV!